UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

     design.write_scadnano_file(filename='24_helix_rectangle_twist_corrected.dna')
 ```

 This code will only work for this particular design.
 One could imagine a more general algorithm that works on arbitrary DNA origami rectangles, making some assumptions about how they are designed.
-But this code is fairly easy to write for just this one specific design.
+But this code is fairly easy to write for just this one specific design: we want deletions on every helix (outer `for` loop), starting after offset 27 and incrementing every 48 bases until the end (inner `for` loop).

 If we now load the file `24_helix_rectangle_twist_corrected.dna`, we see this: